 Both formulas show the expected qualitative pattern that if time series x2 is warmer than x1, i.e., ∆x>0, then the phenology advances, i.e., end of the seasonal resting period t2* is before the corresponding t1* (since all the terms after the “-” sign are positive).
 More importantly, the formulas allow us to quantify the expected shift of the end time of the resting period.
 We observe that the shift depends on the derivative of the rate accumulation function.
 In particular, the impact of a short temperature spell is proportional to the derivative, R'(x(ts)), at the time of the spell (ts).
-Hence, the end time of the seasonal resting period is the most sensitive to warm or cold spells where R∙ has its maximal slope.
+Hence, the phenology is most sensitive to warm or cold spells where R∙ has its maximal slope.
 For the rate function in Eq.
 2, this occurs at temperature x=c.

 3.1.2 Effects on the mismatch between two species

-Since there is no interaction during the resting phase, heat accumulation occurs independently in each species.
-The mismatch between two species then changes when the two species respond differently to changes in temperature.
+When heat accumulation occurs independently in each species, the mismatch between the two changes they respond differently to changes in temperature.
 It is obvious that the mismatch between two species increases if the phenology of the earlier emerging species advances more quickly and decreases if it advances more slowly.
 Equations 5 and 6 indicate that information about the current phenology (R(x(t*))) and the sensitivity (R’(x(t))) are required to quantify the change in phenology in each species and therefore the change in mismatch.

 For a theoretical example, let us consider the scenario that the resource emerges before the consumer and is more sensitive at lower temperatures.
 Then, if temperatures are higher than historical averages early in the season, the phenology of the resource is likely to advance more than that of the consumer, so that the mismatch would increase.
 Vice versa, if temperatures exceed historical averages only late in the season, when the consumer is more sensitive, the phenology of the consumer is expected to advance more, so that the mismatch would decrease.
 Hence, a change in mismatch is most likely if the two species are most sensitive at different temperatures, i.e., when the maximal slopes of their respective rate accumulation functions occur at very different temperatures.